On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Introduction

-Recent work~\cite{devonport2020data,haesaert2017data,chakrabarty2018data} have considered the problem of data-driven estimation of the reachable sets of partially unknown dynamical systems.
+The authors of~\cite{devonport2020data,haesaert2017data,chakrabarty2018data} have considered the problem of data-driven estimation of the reachable sets of partially unknown dynamical systems.
 The approaches in these work rely on system identification using either supervised learning algorithms~\cite{chakrabarty2018data} or Gaussian process-based algorithms~\cite{haesaert2017data, devonport2020data}.
-Such approaches are unable to take advantage of the side information, require significantly more data than \reachalgo{}, and provide only probabilistic guarantees of the correctness of the computed reachable sets.
-Instead, \reachalgo{} provides correct over-approximations of the reachable set at the expense of sometimes being conservative. }
+Such approaches are unable to take advantage of the side information, require significantly more data than \reachalgo{}, and provide only probabilistic guarantees of the correctness of the computed reachable sets. \myet{Instead, \reachalgo{} provides correct over-approximations of the reachable set at the expense of sometimes being conservative.} }

-This paper significantly extends our previous work~\cite{djeumou2020onthefly} by incorporating more side information, a proof of correctness and termination of \reachalgo{} via a bound on the time step size to use in the discrete-time setting, an explicit bound on the number of primitive operations required by \controlalgo{} to terminate, and additional numerical experiments.

-{\bf{Contributions.}} This paper has four main contributions.
-First, we develop \reachalgo{}, an algorithm to over-approximate the reachable sets of systems with a priori unknown dynamics based solely on a single finite-horizon trajectory and available side information.
-Second, we provide a bound on the time step size that ensures the correctness and termination of \reachalgo{}.
-Third, we develop \controlalgo{}, a convex-optimization-based, near-optimal, real-time algorithm for constrained control of such systems.
-Finally, we provide a bound on its suboptimality and a bound on the number of primitive operations it requires to terminate.
-Furthermore, we successfully apply \controlalgo{} to control a unicycle model, a damaged aircraft that is attempting to avoid a crash, and a quadrotor system.
-The experiments demonstrate the near-optimality and real-time capability of \controlalgo{}.